valkey-io/valkey-doc/docs/manual/client-side-caching.md

 This looks great superficially, but if you imagine 10k connected clients all asking for millions of keys over long living connection, the server ends up storing too much information.
-For this reason Redis uses two key ideas in order to limit the amount of memory used server-side and the CPU cost of handling the data structures implementing the feature:
+For this reason Valkey uses two key ideas in order to limit the amount of memory used server-side and the CPU cost of handling the data structures implementing the feature:

 * The server remembers the list of clients that may have cached a given key in a single global table.
 This table is called the **Invalidation Table**.
 The invalidation table can contain a maximum number of entries.
 If a new key is inserted, the server may evict an older entry by pretending that such key was modified (even if it was not), and sending an invalidation message to the clients.
 Doing so, it can reclaim the memory used for this key, even if this will force the clients having a local copy of the key to evict it.
-* Inside the invalidation table we don't really need to store pointers to clients' structures, that would force a garbage collection procedure when the client disconnects: instead what we do is just store client IDs (each Redis client has a unique numerical ID).
+* Inside the invalidation table we don't really need to store pointers to clients' structures, that would force a garbage collection procedure when the client disconnects: instead what we do is just store client IDs (each Valkey client has a unique numerical ID).
 If a client disconnects, the information will be incrementally garbage collected as caching slots are invalidated.
 * There is a single keys namespace, not divided by database numbers.
 So if a client is caching the key `foo` in database 2, and some other client changes the value of the key `foo` in database 3, an invalidation message will still be sent.
 This way we can ignore database numbers reducing both the memory usage and the implementation complexity.

 ## Two connections mode

-Using the new version of the Redis protocol, RESP3, supported by Redis 6, it is possible to run the data queries and receive the invalidation messages in the same connection.
+Using the new version of the Valkey protocol, RESP3, it is possible to run the data queries and receive the invalidation messages in the same connection.
 However many client implementations may prefer to implement client-side caching using two separated connections: one for data, and one for invalidation messages.
 For this reason when a client enables tracking, it can specify to redirect the invalidation messages to another connection by specifying the "client ID" of a different connection.
 Many data connections can redirect invalidation messages to the same connection, this is useful for clients implementing connection pooling.
 The two connections model is the only one that is also supported for RESP2 (which lacks the ability to multiplex different kind of information in the same connection).

-Here's an example of a complete session using the Redis protocol in the old RESP2 mode involving the following steps: enabling tracking redirecting to another connection, asking for a key, and getting an invalidation message once the key gets modified.
+Here's an example of a complete session using the Valkey protocol in the old RESP2 mode involving the following steps: enabling tracking redirecting to another connection, asking for a key, and getting an invalidation message once the key gets modified.

-To start, the client opens a first connection that will be used for invalidations, requests the connection ID, and subscribes via Pub/Sub to the special channel that is used to get invalidation messages when in RESP2 modes (remember that RESP2 is the usual Redis protocol, and not the more advanced protocol that you can use, optionally, with Redis 6 using the `HELLO` command):
+To start, the client opens a first connection that will be used for invalidations, requests the connection ID, and subscribes via Pub/Sub to the special channel that is used to get invalidation messages when in RESP2 modes (remember that RESP2 is the usual Valkey protocol, and not the more advanced protocol that you can use, optionally, using the `HELLO` command):

 ```
 (Connection 1 -- used for invalidations)